 What is an Interim Mediation Settlement?

-An interim mediation settlement is prepared by both parties and agreed upon while parties are going through the mediation process.
+Both parties prepare and agree upon an interim mediation settlement while going through the mediation process.
 This interim mediation settlement is subject to change and therefore is not enforceable at this point.
-When parties are coming to the end of the mediation process, a final mediation settlement is drawn up.
+As parties approach the end of the mediation process, they draw up a final mediation settlement.

 What is a Mediation Settlement?

 During the mediation process the mediator works with the parties to help them develop a mediation settlement agreeable to them.
-Where there is an on-going relationship between the parties, there is significant emphasis placed on how parties will interact in the future.
+There is significant emphasis placed on how parties will interact in the future, especially if there is an on-going relationship between both parties.

 What happens after the mediation settlement is drawn up?

-Once parties are satisfied with the contents of the mediation settlement they have mutually agreed and drawn up, the mediator will ensure that the parties are aware of their rights to each obtain independent advice (including legal advice) prior to signing any mediation settlement.
+Once parties have mutually agreed on and drawn up the contents of the mediation settlement, the mediator will ensure that they are aware of their rights to obtain independent advice (including legal advice) before signing any mediation settlement.

 What is the status of the mediation settlement in law?

-Only the parties to the mediation can decide if a mediation settlement has been reached between them and whether this is to be enforceable.
-Unless the parties agree that the mediation settlement has no legal force until it is included into a formal legal agreement or contract to be signed by the parties, it will act as a contract between parties, pursuant to Section 11 (2) of the 2017 Mediation Act 2017.
+The parties to the mediation have the exclusive authority to determine if they have reached a mediation settlement and whether it is enforceable.
+However, if the parties mutually agree that the mediation settlement has no legal force until they incorporate it into a formal legal agreement or contract to be signed by them, it will function as a contract between parties, in accordance with Section 11 (2) of the 2017 Mediation Act.

 Is there any charge / or costs associated with mediation that we should know about?